Anxiety Counselling SG

 Anxiety feels similar to the nervousness you may have before a big presentation or event – except with anxiety disorder; those feelings do not fade away after the event.

-Additionally, you may also experience physical symptoms such as a racing heartbeat, fast breathing, or an unsettled feeling in the stomach (ie, it may feel like your stomach ‘dropped’ or feels heavy).
+Additionally, you may also experience traumatic physical symptoms such as a racing heartbeat, fast breathing, or an unsettled feeling in the stomach (ie, it may feel like your stomach ‘dropped’ or feels heavy).

 Sometimes, the physical symptoms may be subtler than the emotional symptoms.
 Other times, physical symptoms can be so intense that it feels like a heart attack.
 As explained before, both physical and emotional symptoms can manifest differently for everyone.